emastho/vixenydocs/src/routes/basics/+page.md

 Vixeny's approach begins with taking the given function (f) and stringifying it.
 This process of converting the function into a string representation allows Vixeny to analyze its tokens and predict what will be required for its execution.
 This ensures that only the necessary elements are processed, leading to:

  - **Increased Speed**: Faster execution by minimizing unnecessary overhead.
- - **Tailored Execution**: Providing exactly what's needed for the function without extraneous elements.
+ - **Safe**: Providing exactly what's needed minimizes potential risks, ensuring that the code is both secure and efficient in execution.
+By focusing on the essentials, Vixeny maintains a streamlined process that aligns with the best practices in modern web development.

  There are 3 ways to adjust this behavior: